A quick overview of the web interface, the web-based media player, the search screen and the Cisco IP phone app.

 - Web-based media player — The Verba media player is a feature-rich multimedia tool that supports easy in-depth analysis of media recordings.

-- Sharing and publishing calls — The recording system provides a secure and traceable way to share recordings among various members of your organization.
+- Sharing and publishing conversations — The recording system provides a secure and traceable way to share recordings among various members of your organization.

-- Using the Cisco IP phone service — Many convenient features of the Verba call recording system are available from Cisco IP phones.
+- Using the Cisco IP phone service — Many convenient features of the Verba System are available from Cisco IP phones.